chrishoina/oci-arch-ords-ha/notes.md

 ##### 3.2.3.1 Setting `JAVA` environment variables

-You need to set the `JAVA_HOME` environment variable, followed by setting it in the `PATH` environment variable.
+You need to set your `JAVA_HOME`, followed by setting it in the `PATH` environment variable.

 The commands I used, in order: